Home

 Reduce the working dataset size

-The most effective advice is usually the dumbest — to speed up Spark application reduce the amount of data the Spark cluster needs to process.
+The most effective advice is usually the dumbest — to speed up the Apache Spark application reduce the amount of data the Spark cluster needs to process.
 There are several ways to do this, and of course, it all depends on what really needs to be done with the data.

 We can filter the source data by skipping some partitions if they do not satisfy our condition (assuming, of course, that the data have been partitioned).
 The right condition can significantly speed up reading and retrieving the needed data.
 In some cases (e.g. in s3) we can avoid unnecessary partition discovery, in some cases using built-in data formatting mechanisms (e.g. partition pruning) may help.